+- 3. In the Alias field, enter a name for the slice.

 - 4. For State, select the On check box to determine that the application is slicing packets.
 Select the Off check box to determine that the application is not currently slicing the packets.
 The state can be changed at a later time whenever required.

 - 5. In the Slice Length field, specify the length of the packet that must be sliced.

 - 6. From the Protocol drop-down list, specify an optional parameter for slicing the specified length of the protocol.
 The options are as follows:

 - None

-- o IPv4
+- IPv4

-- o IPv6
+- IPv6

 - UDP

-- o TCP
+- TCP

 - 7. Click Save.